 Teams is quickly becoming the de facto collaboration platform for many organizations due to its ability to tie into all of the aforementioned services.
 Although it’s mentioned that all of these components are, in fact, separate in nature, Microsoft Teams is the glue that binds them.
 As such, if a Team is deleted, so are its interconnected components such as the chats, files, Planner, etc.

 If this deletion is carried out intentionally, the hope is that this would have been communicated to members of the Team beforehand; however, this is not always the case.
 A Team can be restored within 30 days by an administrator, but after that the content is permanently lost.
-This is why being able to carry out Microsoft Teams backups is so vital.
+This is why being able to carry out Microsoft Teams and Office 365 backup is so vital.

 How Can I Back Up Microsoft Teams?